-Oddly enough, this trope is found in the communion of Christian Saints: Saint Mary Magdalene is traditionally depicted as having very long hair.
-It arises from the conflating of Mary Magdalene with the unnamed woman who washed Jesus' feet and dried them with her hair, then anointed them with perfumed oil, doubling as a sign of her (apocryphal) sensuous, extravagant life pre-Jesus.)
+In Catholic iconography of the saints, St. Mary Magdalene is traditionally (but not universally) depicted as having very long, unbound hair.
+It arises from the conflating of Mary Magdalene with the unnamed woman who washed Jesus' feet and dried them with her hair, then anointed them with perfumed oil.This doubles as a sign of her (apocryphal) extravagant life pre-Jesus.

 A possible taboo for the Wu Jen class in Dungeons & Dragons is "Cannot cut hair".
 Of course, you know this would be the obvious result.